 That said it is still generally able to find a space, even off the commercial campsites.

-Users of caravans and motorhomes (RV to US readers) will face similar problems.
+Users of caravans and campervans or motorhomes (or RVs to US readers) will face similar problems.
 Signs prohibiting overnight parking grace many a lot, especially on the west coast and in urban areas.

 What is more - access to many parking lots is blocked to higher vehicles by very solid barriers around seven feet in the air.
 Ignore them when pulling in and you'll seriously re-model the roof section.

 It should also be noted that local youths might occasionally vent their collective spleen at campers, they are an easy target especially in rural areas.
 Many of these incidents arise from the perception that campers are "knackers" (a derogative term for pavee, basically nomadic Irish).

 Generally the best idea is to use a commercial campsite.